Last modified on January 2021

 Pregnant women, breastfeeding women, and children must avoid contact with testosterone injections.
 It is crucial to clean up any excess medication after the treatment is over.

-This is a commonly used form of delayed puberty in females treatment.
-If girls show no sign of sexual maturation, they may be prescribed an estrogen treatment as a form of management of delayed puberty.
+If girls show no sign of sexual maturation, they may be prescribed an estrogen treatment as a form of symptom management.
 Oestrogen can help induce

 puberty by stimulating the development of feminine characteristics, such as: